ethereum/pm/All Core Devs Meetings/Meeting 57.md

 **Alexey**: I think this is a great idea.
 To improve the specification, we need this.

-**Borris**:  The same thing happened in Jason RPC spec got merged into an EIP.
+**Boris**:  The same thing happened in Jason RPC spec got merged into an EIP.
 Bunch of interested people have tunneled into a repo.
 I think this nicely falls out on working groups of certain areas of the stack.
 Essentially having an EIP and knowing who is responsible - super useful.

 **FJL**: I agree. other thing that we've done is that we moved the light clients specification there, so it is just along side the EIP specification.
 It is similarly good and might be interesting for people because most people actually have hard time finding the specification for light client because it is on someone's private Wiki page.